gwchar2/MyAssembler/README.md

 The project consists of 3 major phases.
 Before we get into the different phases, we 'grab' the user inputted file names from argv.
-Throughout the project we will itterate on the files.
+Throughout the project we will iterate on the files.
 For each file, we will create the corresponding required files, unless an error emerges in one of the files.
 If an error emerges in one of the files received, the corresponding .o .ext and .ent files will not be created!

 ### Phase One
 Main logic of this phase can be found in `main_functions.c -> preAssembler`.
-In this phase, we itterate through the .am file opened, and pre-process the macros.
+In this phase, we iterate through the .am file opened, and pre-process the macros.
 We swap the macros with the correct text, and create a .as file.

 ### Phase Two
 Main logic of this phase can be found in `main_functions.c -> scan_file`.
-In this phase, we itterate through the .as file opened, and pre-process the entire file.
+In this phase, we iterate through the .as file opened, and pre-process the entire file.
 Each line received goes through a statement checking its length.
 Lines over 80 characters are considered as errors.
 We start by checking for specific characteristics that can help us recognize what the following line may be.
 Afterwords, we send the line on its way down the flow, deppending on its type.